twhentschel/jit-dielectric/README.md

     target material.
 This model returns the electronic stopping power, assuming that the electrons behave primarily like a uniform electron gas.

-To compute the dielectric function, we rely on two main approximations.
-The first is the random phase approximation (RPA) (_cite_).
-The second builds upon the RPA by incorporating a dynamic electron-ion collision frequency (_cite_).
-The collision frequency describes how the electron density-response is modified (in a relaxation-time approximation picture) in the presence of the ions in our sample.